 Updated Call for Proposals: Salata Institute Seed Grant Program in Climate and Sustainability

 The Salata Institute for Climate and Sustainability at Harvard University solicits proposals for funding under its Seed Grant Program in Climate and Sustainability.
-Proposals will be considered three times per year, with deadlines of the second Friday of January, May, and September.
+Proposals will be considered two times per year, with deadlines of the first Friday of October and February.

 Call for Proposals